denera/denera.github.io/content/publication/multisecant/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Optimization and Engineering (submitted)"
+publication: "arXiv preprint"
-publication_short: "Opt and Eng"
+publication_short: "arXiv"

 abstract: "We present a derivative-based algorithm for nonlinearly constrained optimization problems that is tolerant of inaccuracies in the data.
 The algorithm solves a semi-smooth set of nonlinear equations that are equivalent to the first-order optimality conditions, and it is matrix-free in the sense that it does not require the explicit Lagrangian Hessian or Jacobian of the constraints.
 The solution method is quasi-Newton, but rather than approximating only the Hessian or constraint Jacobian, the Jacobian of the entire nonlinear set of equations is approximated using a multisecant method.
 We show how preconditioning can be incorporated into the multisecant update in order to improve the performance of the method.
 For nonconvex problems, we propose a simple modification of the secant conditions to regularize the Hessian.
 Numerical experiments suggest that the algorithm is a promising alternative to conventional gradient-based algorithms, particularly when errors are present in the data.
 "